 We respond to your work-in-progress in an intellectually rigorous way.

-We’re willing to be frank with writers and ask difficult questions that come out of both our knowledge and our ignorance.
+We’re willing to be frank with writers and ask challenging questions.
 We aim to push your thinking by explaining our readerly perspectives honestly: your coach will tell you which claims they find compelling, which points they don’t follow, and what they find provocative and want to hear more about.

-However, our ignorance is often more useful to our coaching clients than our knowledge.
+We’ve each earned a PhD in English and published our own scholarly work, so we’re familiar with the conventions of academic writing.
+However, our outside perspectives are often as useful as our knowledge.
 Your coach isn’t in your field or subfield; they don’t know much about your particular topic of study.
-In other words, your coach has an outsider’s perspective and no ego to protect, so they’re willing to ask naive questions.
-Frank questions help you reflect on the premises of your field, what knowledge you can assume on the part of your intended audience, how you can best frame the issues at hand, and what points you need to state explicitly.
+In other words, your coach has no stake in your discipline’s debates and no ego to protect.
+We’re in a position to ask strategic questions that help you reflect on your assumptions and best frame the issues at hand.

 We think with you about how, concretely, to revise your drafts.

 Your coach will read an article or chapter draft in advance of each consultation and get into the weeds with you about revision options.
-Engaging on the substance of the draft is essential because these conversations help you make the crucial big and small rhetorical decisions that go into drafting and revising an academic monograph, journal article, or chapter for an edited collection.
+Engaging with the substance of your writing is essential because these conversations help you make the crucial big and small decisions that go into drafting and revising an academic monograph, journal article, or chapter.

 So what happens in consultations?